ovh/docs/pages/platform/ai-training/14_HOWTO_add_registry/guide.en-asia.md

 ---
-title: Attach a private registry via UI
+title: Add a private registry via UI
-slug: attach-private-registry
+slug: add-private-registry
-excerpt: Learn how to attach your own registry to AI Training via UI
+excerpt: Learn how to add your own registry to AI Training via UI
 section: How to (with UI)
 order: 4
 ---
-*Last updated 7th September, 2020.*
+*Last updated 20th April, 2021.*

 ## Objective

-This guide covers the process of attaching a private registry to the **AI Training** service.
+This guide covers the process of add a private registry to the **AI Training** service.

 ## Requirements

 -   a **Public Cloud** project
--   credentials for the Docker registry you wish to attach
+-   credentials for the Docker registry you wish to add
 -   access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia)

 ## Instructions